EddieTerpan/UserApi/README.md

 Goa crud user api

 ### Info
-Server was built on goa framework, it was generated from design.go
+App was built on goa framework + gorm, server was generated from design.go

 ### Installation